josejuanrguez/Asilidae/README.md

 It was tested on MX Linux and Lubuntu and it works perfectly.

+## Is it safe to test?

 There is no payload so you can test it safely.
+Anyway remember that this is a relf-replicant code so any bug becomes an interesting a brand-new feature.

+## Dependency

 It uses standard Linux tools like cat, sed, head, tail and openssl so they have to be installed in your system if you want to see the virus working.

-## Dependency

-Asilidae depends on some of the standard linux tools like head, tail, cat, sed and openssl.

 ## Testing the mutation engine.